marcandre259/blog/_posts/2025-04-21-crossover-design.md

 After the first step, take the means of these differences per treatment branch (two branches in this design).
 In the second step, compute the difference between these two means (e.g., muscle inhibition → deep breathing average minus deep breathing → muscle inhibition average).
 This removes any additive period effect.

-In practice, I’d handle the first step manually and use software for an independent t-test.
+In practice, I’d handle the first step manually and use software to do an independent samples t-test at the second step.
 Here’s an example in R:

 ```R
 # First step: difference within subjects